MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailUser.md

 - Before you run this command, store the password as a variable (for example, `$password = Read-Host "Enter password" -AsSecureString`), and then use the variable (`$password`) for the value.
 - `(Get-Credential).password` to be prompted to enter the password securely when you run this command.

 You can't use this parameter to change another user's password (the parameter is available only via the MyBaseOptions user role).
-To change another user's password, use the NewPassword parameter on the Set-MsolUserPassword cmdlet in Azure AD PowerShell.
-For connection instructions, see [Connect to Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/connect-to-office-365-powershell).
+To change another user's password, use the NewPassword parameter on the Set-AzureADUserPassword cmdlet in Azure AD PowerShell.
+For connection instructions, see [Connect to Microsoft 365 with PowerShell](https://docs.microsoft.com/microsoft-365/enterprise/connect-to-microsoft-365-powershell).

 ```yaml
 Type: SecureString